• Home

 Quickly Prepared

-The second half of the audition is Quickly Prepared music.
+The second half of the audition is quickly prepared music.
 You will receive a packet of music to learn 24 hours before your audition time.
 Once you receive the music, you have until your audition time to prepare it.
 Read, listen to, and practice or whatever methods work best for you.
 This section is intended to more closely simulate a real-world scenario.

 The Rubric